iamjoaofelipe/iamjoaofelipe/README.md

 # <a href="mailto:joaobarreto4763@gmail.com">João Felipe</a>

 <br>
-Currently, I am a Systems Analysis and Development student at Estácio University (Rio de Janeiro,RJ.
+I am a student of the Systems Analysis and Development course.
 <br>